 Yes, many dogs are capable of walking calmly and politely off-leash, wandering about freely on their own and trusted to return to their owners without fail.
 But even the most well-behaved dogs might get distracted by a darting squirrel or enticed to follow a stranger.

-I’m not going to say that you can never allow your pup to enjoy off-leash adventures, but the best way to keep Fido safe is to keep him on a high-quality, secure leash at all times when outdoors, especially in areas far away from home.
+I’m not going to say that you can never allow your pup to enjoy off-leash adventures, but the best way to keep Fido safe is to keep them on a high-quality, secure leash at all times when outdoors, especially in areas far away from home.

 - Make Sure Boundaries Are Secure